-- Map customer requirements to domain requirements. - If requirements do not map to existing features: - Out of scope - Assemble as much as possible from reusable features, customize - Extend reusable assets with new/changed features.
+- Map customer requirements to domain requirements. - If requirements do not map to existing features: - 1) Out of scope - 2) Do much as possible with features, customize rest - 3) Extend platform with new features, variation points.

 Domain Implementation

 • Implement reusable assets from domain requirements.